Jochen Zeitz

-Jochen Zeitz (born 6 April 1963) is the president, CEO and chairman of the board of Harley-Davidson, Inc. He is also CEO and Chairman of LiveWire Inc..Before that, he served as the chairman and CEO of Puma for 18 years.
-He also served as board member of Kering, the luxury goods company and chaired their Sustainability Committee, for whom he developed its global sustainability strategy.
-Zeitz is currently a board member of Harley Davidson, The B Team and Cranemere.
-In addition to this, Zeitz previously served on the board of Wilderness Safaris.
-Jochen Zeitz is also the co-founder of The B Team with Sir Richard Branson, Zeitz MOCAA and Founder of the Zeitz Foundation to support sustainable solutions that balance conservation, community, culture and commerce, and The Long Run.
+Jochen Zeitz (born 6 April 1963) is a businessman best known for his work as Chairman, President and CEO of Harley-Davidson, Inc. and Chairman of LiveWire Inc.

+Previously Zeitz served as the Chairman and CEO of Puma for 18 years.
+He also served as a board member of Kering, the luxury goods company and chaired their sustainability committee, for whom he developed its global sustainability strategy.
+Zeitz is currently a board member of The B Team and Cranemere.

+Zeitz previously served on the board of Wilderness Safaris and on the board of the Kenya Wildlife Service (KWS) for three years from 2019 to 2022.
+Zeitz is also the co-founder of The B Team with Richard Branson, and the Zeitz Museum of Contemporary Art Africa.

-Early life
+Early life and education

-Zeitz was born in Mannheim, Germany.
+Zeitz was born on 6 April 1963 in Mannheim, Germany.
 He studied in Germany, Italy, France, and the United States, and graduated from the European Business School in International Marketing and Finance.

 Career

+Zeitz began his professional career with Colgate-Palmolive in New York and Hamburg.
+In May 2020, Zeitz was appointed president and chief executive officer of Harley-Davidson after serving as acting CEO from February of that year.
+Prior to joining Harley-Davidson, he was chief executive officer and chief financial officer of Puma, where he oversaw the company’s international expansion.